 Kevin and Penny have Jack (aged five) in their family when twins Alex and Luke are born on 20 December 2017.
 Kevin is the parent of and responsible for the twins, and they were born as a result of the same pregnancy.
 Kevin is therefore entitled to a child personal allowance for Jack, Alex and Luke.

-This relates to all third or subsequent children in a household born on or after 6 April 2017 who are adopted through the Health and Social Care Trust.
+This relates to any children in your household who are adopted through a Health and Social Care Trust.

 This special circumstance will not apply if: